 How was the Monetary Policy Committee formed?

 Urijit Patel Committee first proposed the idea for the formation of a five-member Monetary Policy Committee.
 Later, the government proposed the setting up of a seven-member committee.
 MPC is assisted by the Monetary Policy Department (MPD) of the Reserve Bank in the formulation of the policy.
-Monetary Policy Committee came into force on 27th June 2016.
+The monetary Policy Committee came into force on 27th June 2016.
 The Financial Markets Operations Department (FMOD) operationalizes the monetary policy, mainly through day-to-day liquidity management operations.

 Structure of the Monetary Policy Committee